 Jaclyn Kelley-WidmerAssistant Clinical Professor of Law (Lawyering)

-Professor Kelley-Widmer’s practice experience includes representing immigrant clients in applications for Deferred Action for Childhood Arrivals (DACA), naturalization, political asylum, special immigrant juvenile status, and visas for survivors of human trafficking and domestic violence.
-At Cornell, she leads students in providing legal services to immigrants in the Cornell community and has led a service trip volunteering at an immigration detention center in Texas.
-Before coming to Cornell, she was an Equal Justice Works fellow at La Raza Centro Legal in San Francisco, where she focused on representing immigrant youth and their families in their applications for immigration relief.
-She is fluent in Spanish and has served as a legal interpreter.
+Professor Kelley-Widmer’s expertise is in immigration, especially asylum law and policies around Deferred Action for Childhood Arrivals (DACA).
+Her practice experience also includes naturalization, special immigrant juvenile status, and visas for survivors of human trafficking and domestic violence.
+At Cornell, she leads students in providing legal services to immigrants in the Cornell community, including service trips to an immigration detention center in Texas.

-Professor Kelley-Widmer’s scholarship includes "Gang-Related Asylum Claims: Looking Back and Looking Forward" in the Immigration Law Advisor and "To Plea or Not to Plea: Retroactive Availability of Padilla v.
-Kentucky to Noncitizen Defendants on State Postconviction Review" in the Michigan Journal of Race and Law.
-She has also published shorter pieces on emerging immigration issues, and her work has been featured on local NPR, in the Cornell Daily Sun, and in other media.
+Professor Kelley-Widmer has published scholarship on immigration at the intersection of administrative and criminal law in Cornell Journal of Law and Public Policy (forthcoming 2020) and Michigan Journal of Race and Law.
+She has published shorter pieces on emerging immigration issues in the Washington Post and Immigration Law Advisor.
+Her work has been featured on NPR, in the Cornell Daily Sun, and in other media.

 Previously, she was an Equal Justice Works fellow at La Raza Centro Legal in San Francisco, where she focused on representing immigrant youth and their families in their applications for immigration relief.
 Additionally, she taught legal writing at the University of California, Berkeley, School of Law and clerked at the San Francisco Immigration Court through the Department of Justice Honors Program.